 "Yes, I am.
 But I still live in the heart of your parents.
 I am connected to you because I gave you to them.
-I had blessed them with a child because of their kindness.
+I blessed them with a child because of their kindness.
 I remained in your being but you had failed the test.
-The battle between Matesa and I didn't ended when I died in a cave in Mount Rabba, the battle continued in your heart."
+The battle between Matesa and I didn't end when I died in a cave in Mount Rabba, the battle continued in your heart."

 "You changed because of the little trials," added Rodona.
 "You even thought of doing something bad against your parents.
 You were supposed to be a gift for them, a blessing.
 But what did you do?
 You even tried to kill them!"

 Rabona felt so bad to what she heard.
 She's so sorry and asked for the fairy's forgiveness.

 "Please forgive me for what I've done.
 I wouldn't do it again.
 I will accept any punishment.
 I no longer want to be a burden to them.
 I wish I could turn back time so I could give them happiness," pleaded Rabona.

 "It's too late now.
 Tonight, the earth will swallow you.
 But because you repented, they wouldn't lost you completely.
 Prove it that you wouldn't be a burden to them."

 And as the surroundings continued to shine brightly, the fairy disappeared.

 The following morning, Rabona was nowhere to be found.
 Pising cried as she saw the pile of dried branches and leaves under their hut with a matchstick beside the pile.
 They thought that their daughter tried to burn their house.
 Close to the matchstick, they noticed a sprouting plant with unusual leaves.

 "This is the first time I've seen a plant like this," said Kandoy.